irvin-rodriguez/llm-resume-advisor/README.md

 - **LLM Integration**: Multiple OpenAI GPT-4 endpoints are used for parsing, reasoning, and skill matching.
 - **Prompt Engineering**: Each task is wrapped in a carefully structured prompt designed for a specific function—e.g., parsing markdown, identifying implied skills, generating qualitative feedback.
 - **Function Calling**: The app leverages OpenAI's function-calling tools to extract and return structured data from unstructured job descriptions.
-- **Interactive UI**: Streamlit provides a responsive interface where users can navigate from input to feedback seamlessly.
+- **Interactive UI**: Utilizes Streamlit to proide an interface where users can upload their resumes and recieve feedback seamlessly.
 - **Match Score Visualization**: A Plotly gauge chart gives an at-a-glance measure of how well the resume fits the job description.

 ## Skills Practiced

 This project was designed to strengthen competencies in:

-- Calling the OpenAI API via the `openai` Python SDK (v1+)
+- Calling the OpenAI API via the `openai` Python
 - Designing chain-of-thought prompts for LLM-assisted analysis
 - Building modular, testable prompt pipelines
 - Using JSON schema tools with function-calling to structure LLM outputs
 - Deploying interactive applications using Streamlit
-- Processing PDF resumes with `pdfminer`

 ## How It Works